10 ways to save money when travelling

 5. Don't buy a sleeping bag

 You won't need it.
-If anything, get a sleep sheet or a couple of sarongs, but nearly all lodgings will have sheets and treks will have bedding organised.
+If anything, get a sleep sheet or a couple of sarongs, but nearly all lodgings will have sheets and treks will have bedding organized.
 Plus sleeping bags are hot (you're in the tropics remember. and they take up space that could be filled with trinkets.

 Estimated saving over a month: $190 (based on a $200 sleeping bag Vs a $10 sleep sheet.